Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Foundations of Query Expansion: Concepts and Traditional Methods

 \subsection{Methods Using Query Logs and User Behavior}

 At web scale, logs capture implicit reformulations and intent signals \citep{wen2002query,cui2002probabilistic,cui2003query,baeza2004query,yin2009query}.

-\paragraph{Mining reformulations} For a user's original query $Q$, if a subsequent query reformulation $Q'$ frequently follows $Q$ and leads to successful user interactions (e.g., clicks, long dwell time), terms $t$ that appear in $Q'$ but not in $Q$ are treated as expansion candidates \citep{cui2002probabilistic, cui2003query}.
+For a user's original query $Q$, if a subsequent query reformulation $Q'$ frequently follows $Q$ and leads to successful user interactions (e.g., clicks, long dwell time), terms $t$ that appear in $Q'$ but not in $Q$ are treated as expansion candidates \citep{cui2002probabilistic, cui2003query}.
 To quantify the association between $Q$ and each candidate $t$, we use a statistic assoc(Q,t) that calculates the proportion of $Q$'s submissions where the subsequent $Q'$ contains $t$:

-\paragraph{Click-based semantic proximity} Queries leading to overlapping clicked document sets are semantically related.
+Queries leading to overlapping clicked document sets are semantically related.
 Let $D_Q$ denote the historical clicked set of a query $Q$ (i.e., all documents clicked by users after submitting $Q$); the semantic similarity between two queries $Q_1$ (to be expanded) and $Q_2$ is calculated as:

 and terms from $Q_2$ (weighted by $\mathrm{sim}$ and within-$Q_2$ importance) can expand $Q_1$.
 These approaches are strongly data-driven but suffer from cold-start/long-tail sparsity and privacy constraints.